What is a Moat in Investing? A Beginner’s Guide to a Company’s Defenses

 Scale

-With over 43,000 restaurants globally, McDonald's can buy, advertise and operate at a scale most competitors simply cannot match.
+With 45,356 restaurants globally, McDonald's can buy, advertise and operate at a scale most competitors simply cannot match.
 That scale creates cost advantages that are very hard for smaller rivals to replicate.

 Real Estate

-As we broke down in our McDonald's business model analysis, McDonald's owns the land under roughly 78% of its conventional franchised restaurant sites.
+As we broke down in our McDonald's business model analysis, McDonald's often owns or controls the land and buildings behind its restaurants.
 Those prime locations have been built up over decades.
 A new competitor cannot copy that overnight — or even over a decade.

 Moats do not last forever